paulej/perc-tunnel/draft-jones-perc-dtls-tunnel.md

 # Tunneling Concept

-A DTLS association (tunnel) established between the MDD and the KMF.
+A DTLS association (tunnel) is established between the MDD and the KMF.
 This tunnel is used to relay DTLS messages between the endpoint and KMF, as depicted in (#fig-tunnel):

 {#fig-tunnel align="center"}
 ```